OPCFoundation/UA-CloudLibrary/Docs/Database Setup.md

 5 Database Tables Explained
 -------------

+REMARK: The tables need more description including their indexes and foreign keys.
+Also adding a Database Diagram for the OPCUA related tables.

 Once the database is created the following tables are created in the database:

 * **AspNetRoles**: Contains the roles for the user management (e.g. "Admin", "User")